 Evaluation of Type B Materials: Type B materials are evaluated multiple times in a course.
 Students must achieve a weighted average of at least 70% in each Type B CLO in order to pass the CLO, and therefore the course.
 Each Type B RLO in a CLO will be assessed multiple times in assignments, labs, and/or module tests.
-If your grade on Type B materials is below 70% at the end of a module or course, you can write a Top Up Module Test to raise your grade.
+If your grade on Type B materials is below 70% at the end of a module or course, you may be eligible to write a Top Up Module Test to raise your grade to a pass.